Crimson Quill’s Appraisal #320

 Christopher Young Hellraiser Theme

-Screen adaptations of Clive Barker’s numerous works have been a decidedly chequered affair.
+Screen adaptations of Clive Barker’s numerous works have been a decidedly checkered affair.
 The first that springs to mind is predictably Hellraiser and Barker makes no secret of his immense satisfaction over how this story was handled.
 So well in fact that it spawned eight ever-decreasing sequels and is soon to receive the remake treatment with the great man’s blessing.
 The original became one of the most revered horror films of the eighties and launched Doug Bradley into the stratosphere with his glorious representation of the head of the Cenobites, Pinhead.
 However, it hasn’t been plain sailing for Barker and his fiction is often handled poorly.

-A personal favorite of Keeper’s was Ryûhei Kitamura’s Midnight Meat Train.
+A personal favorite of mine was Ryûhei Kitamura’s Midnight Meat Train.
 This was a far more intimate affair than the Hellraisers and Nightbreeds of this world and managed to convey both the isolation of the carriages and spiralling obsession of its voyeuristic lead, despite some crude CGI work.
 However, for every strike there has been a gutterball, as attested by George Pavlou’s Transmutations and Rawhead Rex.
 The latter was notable as it was such an almighty travesty that it ended up wildly entertaining for precisely the wrong reasons.
 A guilty pleasure of sorts; all well and good when making a low-rent monster movie but not quite as handsome when you consider it entertained the fiction of one of horror’s most prolific writers.

 John Harrison’s Book of Blood gets one thing bang on the money and stays true to the material that inspired it.
 The Books of Blood were hardly the most treasured of his works but, to Harrison’s eternal credit, he sticks rigidly to the formula, so much so that it simply doesn’t stray.
 What was a six-volume strong work actually centers on two particular verses; wrap-around entries Book of Blood and On Jerusalem Street.
 Harrison had previously directed the middling Tales From The Darkside: The Movie but Grueheads will likely be familiar with his mesmerizing compositions for the scores of Creepshow and Day of The Dead.
 Here he has a brief which he sticks to unerringly and, while this is a distinct positive, there’s only so much potential his film can realize.